Friday, 7 March 2025

 Everyone laughed, we were shocked and couldn't believe it.

-What is incredible was that somebody was crazy enough and not only willing to just try,
+What's astonishing is somebody was crazy enough, and not just only willing to try.

-but had actually managed to get away with this.
+But having boldly pulled off the impossible, had managed to somehow get away with it.

-The quotes mainly consisted of rude and offensive passages from The Land Of Fuck / Interlude section.
+John G's quotes were several crude and obscene passages from The Land Of Fuck / Interlude section.

-It was the battle cry of a soul that had had enough, the defiant rage of the isolated and condemned.
+Here was the battle cry of a soul that had had enough, the defiant rage of someone condemned and isolated.

-He didn't belong anymore, just couldn't fit in, The Stranger at odds with the so called civilized world.
+He was The Eternal Stranger now, forever at odds with the so called civilized world.

-His soul had died from grave suffering, but was somehow now resurrected.
+His soul had died tormented by grave suffering, yet miraculously, it was somehow resurrected.

 Henceforth he ascended far beyond the sick and tired, and the sick and tired of the sick and tired.

-He had been born anew.
-A triumph of the human spirit, a reject, free of the soul crushing system.
+He has been born anew.
+The triumph of the human spirit.
+A reject, free of the soul crushing system.

-What made Henry Miller so impressive was his ability to go from the vulgar to the sublime,
+What made Henry Miller's work so impressive was his comic irreverence, the ability to go from vulgar to sublime.

-he wrote exactly the way people actually speak.
+He wrote the way people actually speak.
+Non linear, stream of consciousness.

-We all thought it was hilarious, but as he read on it began to dawn on me.
+Everyone thought it was hilarious, but as Johnny keeps reading it dawns on me.

-And so the more he read the more I began to think, "This Is What I Want To Do..."
+And so the more he reads, the more I realize, "This Is What I Want To Do..."

 Wednesday, 5 March 2025